hperez30/CoreAndDeadFeatures/readme.txt

-This directory contains a set of files that allow you to get the core and features of a variability model codified into a BDD using the BuDDy BDD package.
+This directory contains a set of files that allow you to get the core and dead features of a variability model codified into a BDD using the BuDDy BDD package.

 The BuDDy package is a package for the manipulation of binary decision